shah-in-boots/notes/permanent/outline-afeqt-and-social-determinants.md

 - importance of symptoms in AF management
 - diversity in how AF is assessed/evaluated and managed
 - Symptoms in AF are variable [@Darbar2005] and maybe more important burden alone
+- Difference of AF and paradox by race [@Stamos2016]
+- Review of AF in Nature by @Lip2016
+- @Magnani2016 describes differences in AF disease mortality in ARIC
+- @Essien2021 shows SDOH gap in AF management/outcomes

 ## Purpose